tylergoble-VSP/GenerativeAI-Cost-Estimator/README.md

 ### Token Accounting

-The project uses the Gemma tokenizer from the `transformers` library to accurately count tokens the same way the Gemma models see them.
-This ensures:
+The project uses `tiktoken` (a fast, lightweight tokenizer) to count tokens.
+This approach:
+- Requires no authentication (unlike Hugging Face tokenizers)

-- Accurate token counts for cost estimation
+- Provides accurate token counts for cost estimation
-- Proper chunk sizing based on token limits
-- Consistent tokenization across operations
+- Uses the `cl100k_base` encoding (similar to GPT models) as a reasonable approximation
+- Falls back to simple word-based estimation if tiktoken is not available

+For the most accurate token counts, you can also check the `usage` field in Ollama's API responses, which provides actual token counts from the model.

 Token counts are tracked for:
 - Document text (total tokens)